NatGr/projectAdA/README.md

 		- AvgTone: if we want to perform some source-independent ranking.
 	- mentions table (mentions.csv):
 		- GlobalEventID: the id of the event
-		- MentionTimeDate: in case we want to sort news based on older events
+		- MentionTimeDate: in case we want to sort out news based on older events
 		- MentionSourceName: to get the country of the source, we can use the [GDELT mapping from urls to nationnality](https://blog.gdeltproject.org/multilingual-source-country-crossreferencing-dataset/).
 		- Confidence: in case we try to weight the importance of a news based on the confidence GDELT has he computed the metadata correctly